Skip to main content

 Harris Ranch & SE Boise deck construction ranges

-Pricing assumes Iron Crest's standard scope: full City of Boise building permit, HOA architectural review submittal, properly engineered concrete footings to 36-inch frost depth, pressure-treated joists and beams, premium composite decking (Trex, TimberTech, Fiberon), modern cable railing or aluminum picket railing, code-compliant guard rail and stair detailing, and a 5-year workmanship warranty + manufacturer material warranty (typically 25–30 years on composite decking).
+Pricing assumes Iron Crest's standard SE Boise scope: City of Boise building permit (required for any deck above 30" from grade), HOA Architectural Review Committee submittal handled where applicable, Shoreline Protection coordination at no charge for properties within 100 feet of the Boise River channel, properly engineered tube-form concrete footings to 36-inch frost depth, pressure-treated joists and beams (engineered LVL or PSL on long spans), premium composite decking (Trex, TimberTech, or Fiberon), modern cable railing or aluminum picket alternative, code-compliant guard rail and stair detailing, Idaho 811 utility mark-out, and our 5-year workmanship warranty layered on top of the manufacturer's 25–30 year material warranty on premium composite.

 Harris Ranch and SE Boise are not within any City of Boise Historic District.
 There is no Historic Preservation Commission review for exterior modifications, so siding changes, window replacements, additions, and exterior color changes don't trigger the lengthy Certificate of Appropriateness process that constrains North End projects.
 Permit timelines are accordingly faster — typically 2–4 weeks for over-the-counter scopes and 3–5 weeks for full plan review with structural drawings.